IIITLucknowSWEngg/CSITTeam007/Assignment2/Architecture.md

 5. **Order Management**:
    - Helps in managing the state and notifications related to orders.
-   - Notifies both the user and restaurant about the order's status.
+   - Notifies both the Diner and restaurant about the order's status.

 ### 1.3.2 Restaurant Interface: